How to Buy an Extended Car Warranty & Avoid Scams

 If you need a repair during the time when the manufacturer's warranty is still in effect, you must take the car to a dealership.
 The extended coverage plan does not pay for repairs until the original warranty has expired.

 What To Look For In An Extended Warranty Contract

 People sometimes buy the wrong warranty for their new car, like a named component coverage instead of an exclusionary coverage or pass on them altogether because some reporters or uninformed experts say warranties are useless.
 But did they ever have to pay $2,400 for a transmission job?
 The common mistake people make is they buy the wrong warranty then file complaints when they find out later it does not cover their repair.

+I recommend that you buy auto warranties directly from the source.
 Most online car extended warranty contracts are more affordable and have better coverage than the dealer's offerings.

 Auto Warranty Coverage For Breakdown and Wear & Tear